microsoft/Mastering-the-Marketplace/docs/vm/index.md

 The offer is now complete and ready to test in Partner Center.
 In this video, experience buying the completed Virtual Machine offer from the point of view of the customer.

-## Virtual Machine Software Reservations Overview
+## Virtual Machine Software Reservations overview

 <a href="https://go.microsoft.com/fwlink/?linkid=2212418" target="_blank">Video</a>